hexaeight/Documentation/docs.md

 2. Mobile application submits an encrypted token to the Private Datasink. `/login/sink`
 3. Displaying the Dashboard Page upon successful login `/login/success`
 4. While using any of the below endpoints
-    a) `login/getuseremail` - To get the user email using the cookie if the user is logged in
+    - `login/getuseremail` - To get the user email using the cookie if the user is logged in
-    b) `login/extendSession` - To extend the user cookie session if the user is logged in.
+    - `login/extendSession` - To extend the user cookie session if the user is logged in.
-    c) `login/getsessionexpiry` - To check the time remaining before the Cookie expires in order to extend the Cookie session.
+    - `login/getsessionexpiry` - To check the time remaining before the Cookie expires in order to extend the Cookie session.

-> The `/login/extendSession` endpoint will only try to extend the cookie expiration by an hour if its called within the
-> last 15 minutes prior to cookie expiry.
-Trying to extend the cookie expiry 15 minutes before wont work since it involves a
-> cost factor of using HexaEight RAPID API key to extend the session.
+The `/login/extendSession` endpoint will only try to extend the cookie expiration by an hour if its called within the last 15 minutes prior to cookie expiry.
+Trying to extend the cookie expiry 15 minutes before wont work since it involves a cost factor of using HexaEight RAPID API key to extend the session.
->
-> So it is advisible if you invoke `/login/getsessionexpiry` first to check if the time remaining is less than 15 minutes
-> before attempting to extend the cookie session.
+So it is advisible if you invoke `/login/getsessionexpiry` first to check if the time remaining is less than 15 minutes before attempting to extend the cookie session.

 A typical login sequence uses up 3 requests in a Cloud Flare worker.
 There is no logout sequence implemented since your application has to just delete the cookies to implement a logout sequence if you really want to logout an user or in a